bitnami/containers/containers/wordpress/README.md

 ## Environment variables

-The Wordpress instance can be customized by specifying environment variables on the first run.
-The following environment values are provided to custom Wordpress:
+The WordPress instance can be customized by specifying environment variables on the first run.
+The following environment values are provided to custom WordPress:

 - `WORDPRESS_USERNAME`: WordPress application username.
 Default: **user**
 - `WORDPRESS_PASSWORD`: WordPress application password.
 Default: **bitnami**